Maya village's water, future threatened by Mexican train

 When marines showed up last month to start cutting down trees in preparation for the train on the edge of the village, residents who hadn’t been paid for their expropriated land stopped them from working.

+Fonatur, the agency, pledges the overpass will be built, but the village has seen promises go unfulfilled in the past.

-The question about the economics of the train, and tourism income, is more complex, in part because no credible feasibility studies were done.
-The project is expected to cost about $8 billion — but appears likely to rise to as much as $11 billion — while the government calculates it will bring in $9.5 billion in revenue or “benefits.”
+The economics of the train project are doubtful, in part because no credible feasibility studies were done.

-But those estimates are widely doubted because López Obrador is essentially betting on luring sun-and-sand beachgoers to the ruins and Indigenous towns for so-called “cultural tourism.”
-It is not clear how many want to combine those two activities, especially if the highspeed train zooms past the beauties of the low jungle.

-International tourism to the country has started to recover from pandemic losses, with the strongest showing from U.S. visitors.
-In the first half of 2022, just over 10 million tourists arrived from January to June, 1.5% higher than the first half of 2019.
+International tourism to the country has recovered from the pandemic; just over 10 million tourists arrived In Mexico from January to June, 1.5% higher than the first half of 2019.
 But overall tourist spending remains below pre-pandemic levels.

-Unless the army, which is building the train line, constructs a large overpass bridge above the tracks, villagers would be forced to take a back road four times as long to get to the highway.
-It would no longer make economic sense to live there.

-The government tourism agency that oversees the train project, Fonatur, says an overpass will be built for Vida y Esperanza.
-But such promises have gone unfulfilled in the past.

-The high-speed train can’t have at-grade crossings, and won’t be fenced, so that 100-mile per hour (160-kph) trains will rush past an elementary school.
-Most of the students walk to get there.
+The high-speed train can’t have at-grade crossings, and won’t be fenced, so that 100-mile per hour (160-kph) trains will rush past an elementary school – where most of the students walk to get there.

-“The cenotes will be filled or contaminated,” he said, referring to the sinkholes that villagers rely on.
-“I survive on the water from a cenote, to wash dishes, to bathe.”

-Many residents of Vida y Esperanza, who rely on diesel generators, would much rather have electricity than a tourist train that will rush by and never stop there.
+Many residents, who rely on diesel generators, would much rather have electricity than a tourist train that will rush by and never stop there.

-Mario Basto, 78, a wiry resident who works as a gardener, said he’d rather have decent medical care than the train.

-“It seems like the government has money it just needs to get rid of, when there are hundreds of hospitals that don’t have medicine,” Basto said.

-And there are some people in Vida y Esperanza who support the train project, almost entirely because of jobs it has brought during construction.

-Benjamin Chim, a taxi and truck driver who is already employed by the Maya Train, will also lose part of his land to the project.
+But there are some people in Vida y Esperanza who support the train project, like Benjamin Chim, a taxi and truck driver who is already employed by the Maya Train.
+Chim will lose part of his land to the project.
 But he says he doesn’t care, noting “it is going to be a benefit, in terms of jobs.”

 “They are taking a bit of land, but it’s a bit that doesn’t have any symbolic value, for me it doesn’t mean anything,” Chim said.